Home Media About Contact

 Thanks, Dior.
 What I always wanted.

-9 Responses to “A new low for telemarketing”
+10 thoughts on “A new low for telemarketing

 Where credit is due, that’s a good tactic.
 At the very least, the marketer is able to deliver the product info in full before getting the phone slammed in their ears.